angeldollface/luhny/README.markdown

 ## ABOUT :books:

 Every digital device has a unique identifier.
 This identifier is the "IMEI" number.
 One can validate whether this "IMEI" number is valid or not using the Luhn algorithm.
-This is my implementation of this algorithm in Javascript to check a phone's "IMEI" number.
+This is my implementation of this algorithm in Javascript to check a device's "IMEI" number.
+Other implementations and web apps showcasing my implementations can be found in the section below.

+## LINKS :earth_americas:

+- Library implementation in Rust: [VIEW](https://github.com/angeldollface/luhny.rs)
+- Web app implementation in Vue.js:[VIEW](https://github.com/angeldollface/ceramic)
+- Web app implementation in Yew.rs:[VIEW](https://github.com/angeldollface/ceramic.rs)

 ## USAGE :hammer: